herrevilkitten/holiday-in-ten-towns/Session_6.md

 		* Some townsfolk are missing and she would like some help with recovering them.
 In return, she would put in a good word for us.
 			* Midnight tried to negotiate for the location of Dezan's spellbook.
 			* The Captain agreed to give the group some of Dezan's things -- his spellbook, a scroll, and a gray colored bag -- as a reward for service.
 			* The group agreed to help.
-Four fishermen are missing and
+Four fishermen are missing and it was requested that the group go along the coast line of the lake to find out what happened to them.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNDYxMDc5MjIsLTI1MDU5NDQ2NiwtMT
+eyJoaXN0b3J5IjpbMTM1NjEyNzQwNiwtMjUwNTk0NDY2LC0xNz
-cyMTQ4MjYyMCwtMTIyOTYwNTg5NSwtMjEwMzMxMzcsODY4NzI1
+IxNDgyNjIwLC0xMjI5NjA1ODk1LC0yMTAzMzEzNyw4Njg3MjUz
-MzQyLC0yMDI5NjQ4Mjg5LDE4MTQyNDIxNTYsLTExNjY4NjYwNC
+NDIsLTIwMjk2NDgyODksMTgxNDI0MjE1NiwtMTE2Njg2NjA0LC
-wtNTM3NTAwMTc2LC0xMjc1NDQzNTg0LC0xMjU4ODEzMTA5LC0x
+01Mzc1MDAxNzYsLTEyNzU0NDM1ODQsLTEyNTg4MTMxMDksLTEw
-MDIzODY3MDMwLDE3MDg2OTI3MzcsLTEzODAwMzQ2ODFdfQ==
+MjM4NjcwMzAsMTcwODY5MjczNywtMTM4MDAzNDY4MV19
 -->